 Mediasite is an instructional capture solution that can be used in several different ways.
 One version is via a classroom device that would receive a video signal and audio signal from built in video cameras, the projector, and microphones within the classroom.
-Mediasite can then automatically (or via a simple push button) record the instructional session (or even do a live webcast).
+Mediasite can then automatically (or via a simple push button) record the instructional session.
 The content is then processed online and the instructor then places a link or embed code wherever he/she wants the video displayed.

-Another option with Mediasite is the use of its software version.
-This allows instructors to create video session and/or computer screen captures on their own computers either in their office, at home, or anywhere with their laptop or tablet (iPhones can also be used with an app).
+Another option with Mediasite is the use of desktop recorder software.
+This allows instructors to capture their computer's screen, webcam and microphone in their own office, at home, or anywhere with their laptop.

 - Flipping the classroom

 - Student review of past lectures before an exam

 - Use by exchange students who have English as a second language

 - Use by instructors with various ideas on manipulating their pedagogical approaches